usa-npn/npn-viz-tool/README.md

 The `Gruntfile.js` contains a special target to fire up the proxy server and start a watch on all the source such that as code changes the build re-runs (tests, etc.) and keeps the static content of the server up to date.
 Simply run `grunt server`.
 This will start the proxy server on port `8000`.
 To stop the server simply type `Ctrl-C` in the command window.

-Since all that's developed via this module is a core library you can't actually exercise anything without an external application using the library.
-For example see the BirdRegsDotOrg repository.

-Once the server is running you can modify the code found in the `src` directory and changes will be re-build and applied to your server.
+Once the server is running you can modify the code found in the `src` directory and changes will be re-built and applied to your server.
 The first change tends to take a bit of time to complete but subsequent changes are fairly quick.
 Watching the output of the `grunt server` console window will show what's happening.
 If you write code that doesn't comply with code quality standards you'll receive an error (and your changes won't be applied).
 If you make changes that result in unit test failures you'll receive errors (and your changes won't be applied).

 ## Directory Structure